sakshamrai101/Afya_Smart_ML_Project/README.md

 # Afya Smart_ML Project

 ## Overview
 The Afya Smart_ML Project is designed to optimize the e-consultation process for Primary Care Providers (PCPs) on the AfyaChat platform, leveraging GPT-3.5 Turbo for AI-driven insights.
-We streamline consultations, enhance the accuracy of medical advice, and ensure compliance with best-practice guidelines.
+We streamline consultations, augment them for comprehensive submissions to specialists, and ensure compliance with best-practice guidelines.

 ## Getting Started
 To begin using the Smart_ML application for enhancing e-consultations, just do: